Deep-Symmetry/afterglow/README.md

 coming together nicely, though there have been drastic changes as I gained experience with how I want to use them.

+There is now an embedded web application, which will grow into a user interface for people who are not Clojure hackers.
+It is mostly empty so far, but does include the beginnings of a show visualizer for designing and working on effects without having to physically hook up lights.
+This is implemented in WebGL using a volumetric ray tracer and looks quite promising, at least for a small number of fixtures; it will probably overwhelm the graphics processor on most systems once you add too many lights.
+However, the framework can be used by someone who actually knows OpenGL programming to build a more scalable preview (albeit one that probably doesn't look quite so photo-realistic with beams impacting drifting fog).

+> Be wary of running the web application for now, though, as it
+> aggressively reloads namespaces, and not all of the core Afterglow
+> namespaces deal well with this yet.

 ## Installation

 1. [Install OLA](https://www.openlighting.org/ola/getting-started/downloads/);